 The Right Brush Makes All the Difference for Quick Tip

 Using the wrong brush is one of the fastest ways to ruin an otherwise perfect finish.
-Natural bristle brushes and synthetic brushes serve different purposes and mixing them up leads to disappointing results.
+Natural bristle brushes and synthetic brushes serve different purposes, and mixing them up leads to disappointing results.
+I wasted a lot of finish and a lot of time before I figured out why.

 Natural Bristle for Oil-Based Finishes

-Natural bristle brushes, typically made from hog or ox hair, work best with oil-based stains and varnishes.
+Natural bristle brushes — typically made from hog or ox hair — work best with oil-based stains and varnishes.
 They hold more finish and release it smoothly for an even coat.
+There’s a reason old-timers swear by them.
+The way a good natural bristle brush lays down oil-based varnish is honestly kind of beautiful.

 Quality finishing brush in use